marcuz-apl/grub2/command-shell/Rescue-or-Reinstall-GRUB2-the-Manual-Way.md

-Say you have a corrupt ubuntu system or any Linux system, To mimic this, I am going to use a VM to showcase this.
+Say you have a corrupt Ubuntu system or any Linux system, to mimic this, I am going to use a VM to showcase this.

 ## Environment mimicking

-Login to a Linux system and launch a terminal
+Login to a Ubuntu Linux system and launch a terminal

 ```shell
 sudo rm -rf /boot/grub